 Peters’ son, Remington Peters, was killed on Sunday, May 28, 2017, in a parachuting accident that occurred during an air show in New Jersey on Memorial Day weekend.
-He was part of the Navy Seal Leap Frogs team that was giving a parachuting demonstration for the people gathered to see the air show.
+He was part of the Navy Seal Leap Frogs team that was giving a parachuting demonstration for people gathered to see the air show.

 Remington Peters jumped out of a helicopter over the Hudson River at an altitude of 8,500 feet with a team of parachutists around noon that day to perform stunts like carrying a huge American flag through the air and leaving trails of colored smoke in the sky.
 Peters wore a wing suit and had a smoke bracket attached to his leg.
-After jumping, Peters’ parachute lines became entangled.
+After jumping, Peters’ primary parachute lines became entangled.
 He struggled to free himself for about 40 seconds, then gave up and cut away the tangled parachute in an attempt to use his reserve chute.
 But he acted too late, and encountered another problem when the lines to his reserve chute became entangled with the smoke bracket attached to his leg.
-Without a functioning parachute, Peters then plunged into the Hudson River.
-He was pronounced dead less than an hour later, after the Coast Guard and Jersey City Fire Department pulled him from the water and transported him to a local hospital.
+Without a functioning parachute, Peters then plunged into the Hudson River, and was pronounced dead less than an hour later, after the Coast Guard and Jersey City Fire Department pulled him from the water and transported him to a local hospital.